Tools of Modern Astronomy

 - Photomultipliers, CCD imaging

-- The eye as an optical instrument, lens systems, refracting and reflecting telescopes.
+- The eye as an optical instrument, lens systems, refracting & reflecting telescopes; magnification, light-gathering power, angular resolution

 - Principles of telescope mount and housing design, control systems.

-- Optical seeing, active and adaptive optics, laser guide stars, astronomical site selection, light pollution issues
+- Optical seeing, active and adaptive optics, laser guide stars, astronomical site selection and light pollution issues

 - Infrared astronomy: detectors, South Pole infrared astronomy and space missions

-- Radio interferometry, arrays and aperture synthesis, VLBI.
+- Radio interferometry, interferometer arrays and aperture synthesis, VLBI, data analysis

 - High-energy astronomy: design of UV, X-ray and gamma-ray telescopes and detectors